You Won't Believe How Much Money Ed Sheeran Made Per Day Touring

 Ed Sheeran is making the big bucks.

-According to documents filed by his touring company, Nathan Cable Touring, for the year ending Mar.
-31, 2018, the singer raked in nearly £38.9 million (or approximately $49 million).
-If fans divide that number by the 365 days in year, that comes out to about £106,600 per day (or about $134,000).
+According to documents filed by his touring company, Nathan Cable Touring, the singer raked in nearly £38.9 million (or approximately $49 million) for the financial year ending Mar.
+31, 2018.
+If fans divide that number by the 365 days in year, that comes out to about £106,600 (or about $134,000) per day.
 That's a pretty nice chunk of change.

 The documents were filed with Companies House—the U.K.'s registrar of companies—on Monday, Dec.
 31, 2018.